Bedrock-OSS/bedrock-wiki/docs/loot/trade-tables.md

 ## Overrides

 Because trade tables do not use in-data identifiers, they are overridden simply by replacing a prior trade table with a new one.
-You can learn more about [asset overrides here](/concepts/overwriting-assets)

 Below are the currently used vanilla trade tables for each trader:
 |Trader|Path|
 |-|-|
 |Stone Mason|`BP/trading/economy_trades/stone_mason_trades.json`|